When is the 2023 Harare International Carnival

 The Harare International Carnival is the perfect opportunity to discover Zimbabwe’s unique cuisine.
 Who would miss the opportunity to try out the typical dishes of this African country?

-Near the route made by the parade you can find stalls and open establishments where you can enjoy an appetizer; and the best thing about tasting the local food is that you can tell it’s made with love and dedication.
+Near the parade route you can find food stalls and open establishments where you can enjoy an appetizer; and the best thing about tasting the local food is that you can tell it’s made with love and dedication.

-In the diet of Zimbabwe, there is a high meat consumption, which includes: chicken, pork, cow, goat, etc. Oddly enough, fish caught from freshwater rivers is also in their menu.
+Zimbabwe has a high meat consumption, which includes: chicken, pork, cow, goat, etc. Fish caught from freshwater rivers are also eaten.

 Some of the typical Zimbabwean dishes are: